161chihuahuas/kadence/README.md

 Research
 --------

-Kadence is used in academic research on distributed systems.
+Dusk is used in academic research on distributed systems.
 Here are some notable papers!

 * [Secure and Trustable Distributed Aggregation based on Kademlia](https://arxiv.org/pdf/1709.03265.pdf)